 - The pollen cones (male fruiting bodies) are catkin-like, measuring 1.2 to 6 inches (3 – 15 cm) long, grouped in clusters of 2 to 6 together produced from a single bud.

-- The seed cones (female fruiting bodies) are single or grouped a few together on short stems; minute at first, they mature in about 18 months to a drupe-like structure with the single large nut-like seed 1.5 – 3 cm long surrounded by a fleshy covering, orange to red at full maturity; the apex of the seed usually protrudes slightly out of the fleshy covering.
+- The seed cones (female fruiting bodies) are single or grouped a few together on short stems.
+Seed cones are minute at first, but mature after about 18 months to a drupe-like structure with the single, large nut-like seed that measures 0.6 to 1.2 inches (1.5 – 3 cm) long surrounded by a fleshy covering, colored orange to red at full maturity; the apex of the seed usually protruding slightly from the fleshy covering.

 Distribution.
 The genus is endemic to subtropical southeastern Asia, from Taiwan west across southern China to Assam in the eastern Himalaya, and south to Vietnam.

 The genus was present in Europe from the Palaeocene to the Upper Miocene in the form of a single species, which must be referred to as Amentotaxus gladifolia (Ludwig) Ferguson, Jähnichen & Alvin comb. nov.
 The Tertiary assemblages with Amentotaxus indicate its adaptation to a variety of forest formations.
 Amentotaxus had a preference for mesophytic forests sometimes with xerophytic elements, subtropical rain‐ and laurel forests and warm‐temperate deciduous woods.